CookieCat45/AHIT-APRandomizer/README.md

 When you create a new save file, you should be prompted to enter your slot name, password, and AP server address:port after loading into the Spaceship.

 # Console Commands
+Console Commands will not work on the titlescreen.
+You must be in game to use them.

 `ap_set_connection_info <IP> <port>`
 Change the IP and port that the client will connect to on this save file.
 The IP *MUST* be in double quotes!